 *Review new client F.I.T.
 Financial qualification – can you make money?
 Internal resources – can you handle it?
 Tactical value – does it support your agency growth plans?

 I want to help you get your new business program under control.
-Click on Schedule a Call and let’s talk about how you can get ahead of the competition just by adjusting your timing.
+I’ve got a lot of advice on how to make your business development efforts more effective and would enjoy sharing what I know.
 If you like this post, click the thumbs up, so I’ll know and then sign up for my new business newsletter.
-Follow me: Twitter and LinkedIn for daily tips, tricks, and insights. #LetsGrow!
+Find me on Twitter and LinkedIn for daily tips, tricks, and insights.
+And, please share your new business advice, successes, and failures. #LetsGrow!